pivotal/blog/content/post/test-driven-development-for-data-science.md

     self.assertEqual(len(self.mock_df.collect()), 5)
 ~~~

 Next we start writing our first actual test.
-We created a DataFrame with a tuple of three values.
-[K-means]((http://spark.apache.org/docs/latest/api/python/_modules/pyspark/ml/clustering.html#KMeans)) in MLlib/ML, requires a DenseVector as input.
-So we need to convert the data type so that it can be used in MLlib.
-An appropriate test can be to ensure that the data type is same as expected.
+We created a [DataFrame](http://spark.apache.org/docs/latest/sql-programming-guide.html) with tuples containing three elements.
+However, the implementation of [k-means](http://spark.apache.org/docs/latest/api/python/_modules/pyspark/ml/clustering.html#KMeans) in MLlib/ML requires a specific [data type](http://spark.apache.org/docs/latest/mllib-data-types.html) (DenseVector or SparseVector) as input.
+Therefore in order to use it in MLlib, we need to convert the data type first.
+An appropriate test can be to ensure that the data type is expected to be a DenseVector.

 Here is the test: